 WELCOME TO ST. PHILIP THE APOSTLE ORTHODOX CHURCH

 Located in Tampa, Florida we are a parish of the Orthodox Church in America founded by our present pastor, Fr.
 Joseph and five others.
-Our first Divine Liturgy was celebrated on November 6, 2005 and since that time we have increased in membership eightfold and have been blessed with eight converts.
+Our first Divine Liturgy was celebrated on November 6, 2005.
 Our parish is a mix of both cradle Orthodox and converts.
 We are young and old, families and single members.
 We come from all parts of the country as well as Russia, Moldova, Romania, Greece, Lebanon and the West Indies.
 The parish is a warm and loving community.
 We welcome all visitors, be they traveling Orthodox, inquirers, or those who are curious to experience the joy of the Divine Liturgy in English.
 Fr.
 Joseph welcomes your calls at (813) 933-9807.

 God bless you and please return to our website often.

 WE ARE MORE THAN A LOCAL PARISH.
 WE ARE ALSO A MISSIONARY PARISH.

 At St. Philip we try our best to love God and to love our neighbor.
 Our full schedule of services helps us with loving God and our outreach activities provide opportunities to love our neighbor.
 We have a year round food collection for the poor.
 Our entire Christmas collection is used for other charitable works throughout the year.
 We have sent eight short term missionary throughout the world.
 We have sent four parishioners to Africa, one to Guatemala, two to Alaska and a parishioner to work building housing for the poor in Mexico.